Khona: Music video

-The accompanying music video for "Khona" was uploaded onto YouTube on April 19, 2013, at a total length of 4 minutes and 12 seconds.
+The accompanying music video for "Khona" was uploaded to YouTube on April 19, 2013, at a total length of 4 minutes and 12 seconds.
 The video features geometric shape patterns and colorful costume designs.
-It has surpassed five million views on YouTube, and has challenged the representation of masculinity in Africa.
+It surpassed five million views on YouTube, and has challenged the representation of masculinity in Africa.
 Vada Magazine said, "Although Mafikizolo haven’t been forthcoming on any symbolic meaning behind the placement of these dancers, their bold decision to place them so prominently could still be seen as a potentially dangerous idea on a continent where homosexuality is illegal in 34 countries."

 Critical reception

-Phathu Ratshilumela of Music Industry Online praised the song's arrangement and mixing.
-Ratshilumela also opined that it "has a catch storyline with an easy to memorize vocals".
+In a review for Music Industry Online, Phathu Ratshilumela praised the song's arrangement and mixing, noting it "has a catch storyline with an easy to memorize vocals".

 Accolades

-The music video for "Khona" won Most Gifted Dance Video and was nominated for Most Gifted Video of the Year at the 10th Annual Channel O Music Video Awards, which took place at the Walter Sisulu Square on November 30, 2013.
-Moreover, the music video won Best African Act Video at the 5th edition of the 4Syte TV Music Awards.
-"Khona" earned Mafikizolo nominations in the Best African Act categories at the 2013 MOBO Awards and MTV Europe Music Awards.
-It won Song of the Year at the 2014 MTV Africa Music Awards.
-"Khona" and its music video were nominated in the Song of the Year and Best Video of the Year categories at the 2014 African Muzik Magazine Awards; Mafikizolo won the Best Collabo award for collaborating with Uhuru.

 Live performances

 On April 5 and 6, Mafikizolo performed "Khona" at the 2013 Cape Town International Jazz Festival.
-A day before their performance at the aforementioned festival, Mafikizolo stopped by SABC 3's Expresso Morning Show for an interview.
+A day before their performance at the festival, Mafikizolo stopped by SABC 3's Expresso Morning Show for an interview.
 Moments after their interview, they performed "Khona" to Expresso's TV viewers.
 A minuscule level of controversy arose after their Expresso performance.
 Many people felt the duo lip synced and didn't put much effort into their performance.

 On May 26, 2013, Mafikizolo performed "Khona" at Big Brother Africa: The Chase's launch show alongside Kenya's Stella Mwangi and Nigeria's Don Jazzy, Wande Coal and D'Prince.
-On June 23, 2013, the music duo performed the song at the 2013 DKM concert alongside D'banj, 2 Chainz, Olamide, Fally Ipupa, Naeto C and Kayswtich.
+On June 23, 2013, the duo performed the song at the 2013 DKM concert, which featured additional performances from D'banj, 2 Chainz, Olamide, Fally Ipupa, Naeto C and Kayswitch.
 On September 1, 2013, Mafikizolo performed "Khona" at the 2013 edition of the Jazz on the Lake concert in Johannesburg.